Hanna-Hinn/HackerRank/README.md

-# Welcome to HackerRank Solution Page
+# Welcome to My HackerRank Solution Page

 This Repository is made for HackerRank solutions

-In the Algorthims Warmup Course